x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 Outlook for iOS and Android is free for consumer usage from the iOS App store and from Google Play.
 However, commercial users require an Office 365 or Microsoft 365 subscription that includes the Office desktop applications: Microsoft 365 Apps for Business, Microsoft 365 Business Standard, Microsoft 365 Apps for enterprise, Office 365 Enterprise E3, Office 365 Enterprise E5, or the corresponding versions of those plans for Government or Education.
 Commercial users with the following subscriptions are allowed to use the Outlook mobile app on devices with integrated screens 10.1" diagonally or less: Office 365 Enterprise E1, Office 365 F1, Office 365 A1, Microsoft 365 Business Basic, and if you only have an Exchange Online license (without Office).
 If you only have an Exchange on-premises (Exchange Server) license, you are not licensed to use the app.

-## Common questions from end-users
+## Common questions from end users

-The following questions concern end-users in your organization who are using Outlook for iOS and Android on their devices to access their Exchange mailboxes.
+The following questions concern end users in your organization who are using Outlook for iOS and Android on their devices to access their Exchange mailboxes.

 ### Q: My users enabled the "Save Contacts" advanced settings option.
 However, they are complaining that not all contacts have synchronized on their iOS devices.
 Are there limitations with synchronization?